-This was an inspection which focused on the core Standards relating to patient safety.
+This was an inspection of the pharmacy which focused on the core Standards relating to patient safety.
 Not all the Standards were inspected on this occasion.
-The last inspection of the pharmacy was in March 2015.
+The pharmacy was previously inspected in April 2015.

 Overall outcome: Standards met

 Required Action: None